Congressional candidate accused of defrauding Goose Creek church

 GOOSE CREEK, S.C.
-(WCBD)— Job Missionary Baptist Church was founded in 1977 by Naomi Smalls and her late husband.
-The church’s congregation is now fighting for a $70,000 insurance settlement they say they are owed.
+(WCBD) – Job Missionary Baptist Church was founded in 1977 by Naomi Smalls and her late husband.
+The church’s congregation is now fighting for a $70,000 insurance settlement they said they are owed.

 “I made a promise to my husband that regardless if I am at the church or not at the church I am going to keep it as a church for the community and the people,” said Smalls.